Stardown-app/Stardown/README.md

 A browser extension that copies to the clipboard a Markdown link to the current page.

-After installing, just click the extension's icon to copy a link.
+After installing, just click the extension's icon to copy the current page's link.

 ## development